 The statistical software package, Guided Interactive Statistical Decision Tools (GiSdT®; Neptune and Company 2007), was used to perform all statistical comparisons.
 Specifically, statistical background comparisons were performed using the Quantile test, Slippage test, t-test, and Wilcoxon Rank Sum test with Gehan modification.
 The t-test is parametric, which assumes that the data are normally distributed.
-In contrast, the Wilcoxon Rank Sum test,

-Quantile test, and Slippage test are non-parametric, which do not require an assumption of whether the data are normally or lognormally distributed (USEPA 2002c; NDEP, 2009c).
+One-half the detection limit is substituted for non-detected values in the t-test.
+In contrast, the Wilcoxon Rank Sum test, Quantile test, and Slippage test are non-parametric, which do not require an assumption of whether the data are normally or lognormally distributed (USEPA 2002c; NDEP, 2009c).
+The detection limit is used for non-detected values in the non-parametric tests.
 These non-parametric tests are described further below.

 - The Wilcoxon Rank Sum test performs a test for a difference between the sums of the ranks for two populations.
 This is a non-parametric method for assessing differences in the centers of the distributions that relies on the relative rankings of data values.
 Knowledge of the precise form of the population distributions is not necessary.
 The Wilcoxon Rank Sum test has less power than the two-sample t-test when the data are normally distributed, but the assumptions are not as restrictive.
 The GiSdT® version of the Wilcoxon Rank Sum test uses the Mantel approach for ranking the data, which is equivalent to using the Gehan ranking system.
 The Gehan ranking system is used to rank non-detects with the rest of the data (NDEP, 2009c). - The Quantile test addresses tail effects which are not addressed in the Wilcoxon Rank Sum test.
 The Quantile test looks for differences in the right tails (upper-end of the dataset) rather than central tendency like the Wilcoxon Rank Sum test.
-The Quantile test was performed using a defined quantile = 0.80 (Paul Black, personal communication.
-Oct.
-7, 2009). - The Slippage test looks for a shift to the right in the extreme right-tail of the background dataset versus the extreme right-tail of the Site dataset.
+The Quantile test was performed using a defined quantile = 0.80.

+• The Slippage test looks for a shift to the right in the extreme right-tail of the background dataset versus the extreme right-tail of the Site dataset.
 This test determines whether the number of Site samples that exceed the maximum background concentration for each metal is greater than would be expected, statistically, if the Site and background distributions were the same.